cakephp/docs/en/core-libraries/helpers/form.rst

   browsers.

 * ``$options['action']`` The action key allows you to point the form to a specific action in your current controller.
-For example, if you’d like to point the form to the login() action of the current controller, you would supply an $options array like the following::
+For example, if you'd like to point the form to the login() action of the current controller, you would supply an $options array like the following::